Don't Remove Protection When Cod Need It Most

 What’s At Stake?

-Nearly 8,500 square miles (22,000 square kilometers) of New England's seafloor are protected from bottom trawling, providing much-needed shelter and habitat for juvenile and spawning fish (dotted outlines).
-Proposed changes would reduce this area of protected ocean by more than half.
+Nearly 8,500 square miles (22,000 square kilometers) of New England's seafloor have been protected from bottom trawling for decades, providing much-needed shelter and habitat for juvenile and spawning fish (dotted outlines).
+Proposed changes would reduce this area of protected ocean by about half.

-Areas in orange show where regulators propose ending seafloor protection, a total of nearly 5,164 square miles (13,374 square kilometers).
-For perspective, the combined area is roughly equal in size to the state of Connecticut.
+Areas in orange show where regulators propose ending seafloor protection, a total of more than 2,500 square miles.

 » Jump down to the Media Coverage. «